-We’ve signed up to the Maths, Literacy and Numeracy Champions Programmes through the National Day Nursery Association (NDNA) and are implementing these throughout both nurseries.
-We’ve also introduced interactive tables (whiteboards) for our children which can be operated by the children independently or by the EYT in small group learning sessions.
+We are SEND, Literacy and Numeracy Champions accredited by the National Day Nursery Association (NDNA).
+We have interactive tables (whiteboards) for our children which can be operated by the children independently or by our practitioners in small group learning sessions.
 We offer languages taught by qualified practitioners.
-Parents and carers can also track their children’s learning realtime via online journal, Tapestry.
+Parents and carers can also track their children’s learning real time via online journal, Tapestry.

-Outstanding provision for children with Special Education Needs (as recognised by outside agencies) enabling all children to access the Early Years (Our SENCO is currently working towards an award - SEND Champion).
+Outstanding provision for children with Special Educational Needs (as recognised by outside agencies), enabling all children to access the Early Years.
+Our SENCO holds a level 3 qualification in Special Educational Needs.

-Our SENCOs are fully trained in Attention Autism and our Lead SENCO offers specific, detailed planning for children with SEND, including Workstations and Sensory time.
+Our Lead SENCO is fully trained in Attention Autism and offers specific, detailed planning for children with SEND, including Workstations and Sensory time.

 We’re proud to say that both of our nurseries are rated Good with Outstanding features by OFSTED.